Readings: Responsible Travel Week 2020 - Planeta.com

 Headlines

-In The Big Chair – Justin Francis of Responsible Travel
+In The Big Chair – Justin Francis of Responsible Travel @justinmfrancis

+Ego tourists: Who are they, and how do you know if you’re one of them? – @chriselliotts – Outbounding

+Responsible traveller’s guide to gentrification and the Airbnb effect- New Zealand Herald

 Embedded Tweets